METHODOLOGY Methodology

 What this category assesses:

-• A protocol for documenting and addressing complications that arise after the patient has returned home — at minimum, sharing the patient’s records with a domestic practitioner who has agreed to manage the complication.
+- A protocol for documenting and addressing complications that arise after the patient has returned home.
+At minimum, this means sharing the patient’s records with a domestic practitioner who has agreed to manage the complication.

 What this category does not assess: whether the patient remained satisfied.
 Satisfaction is a leading indicator of clinical outcome, not a substitute for one.